miku/span/docs/span.md

 There are a couple of content filters available: `any`, `doi`, `issn`, `package`, `holdings`, `collection`, `source`.
 These content filters can be combined with: `or`, `and` and `not`.
-The top level keys are the labels, that will be injected as `x.labels` into the document, if the filter evaluates to true.
+The configuration can be seen as an expression forest.
+The top level keys are the labels, that will be injected as `x.labels` into the document, if the filter below the key evaluates to true.

 More complex example for a configuration file: